Jean Piaget: Developmental process

 At the same time, by reflecting on their own actions, children develop an increasingly sophisticated awareness of the "rules" that govern them in various ways.
 For example, it is by this route that Piaget explains this child's growing awareness of notions such as "right", "valid", "necessary", "proper", and so on.
 In other words, it is through the process of objectification, reflection and abstraction that the child constructs the principles on which action is not only effective or correct but also justified.

 One of Piaget's most famous studies focused purely on the discriminative abilities of children between the ages of two and a half years old, and four and a half years old.
 He began the study by taking children of different ages and placing two lines of sweets, one with the sweets in a line spread further apart, and one with the same number of sweets in a line placed more closely together.
 He found that, "Children between 2 years, 6 months old and 3 years, 2 months old correctly discriminate the relative number of objects in two rows; between 3 years, 2 months and 4 years, 6 months they indicate a longer row with fewer objects to have "more"; after 4 years, 6 months they again discriminate correctly" (Cognitive Capacity of Very Young Children, p.
 141).
 Initially younger children were not studied, because if at four years old a child could not conserve quantity, then a younger child presumably could not either.
-The results show however that children that are younger than three years and two months have quantity conservation, but as they get older they lose this quality, and do not recover it until four and a half years old.
+The results show that children that are younger than three years and two months have quantity conservation, but as they get older they lose this quality, and do not recover it until four and a half years old.
 This attribute may be lost due to a temporary inability to solve because of an overdependence on perceptual strategies, which correlates more candy with a longer line of candy, or due to the inability for a four-year-old to reverse situations.

 By the end of this experiment several results were found.
 First, younger children have a discriminative ability that shows the logical capacity for cognitive operations exists earlier than acknowledged.
 This study also reveals that young children can be equipped with certain qualities for cognitive operations, depending on how logical the structure of the task is.
 Research also shows that children develop explicit understanding at age 5 and as a result, the child will count the sweets to decide which has more.
 Finally the study found that overall quantity conservation is not a basic characteristic of humans' native inheritance.